BestTimesToVisit.com Logo

 food

-Go beyond the tourist restaurants and learn to prepare authentic Kerala dishes.
-Many local families offer cooking classes in their homes, providing a unique cultural immersion.
-You'll learn to make flavorful curries, aromatic rice dishes, and delicious seafood preparations.
+Go beyond the tourist restaurants and learn to cook authentic Kerala dishes.
+Many local families offer hands-on cooking classes in their homes, providing a unique cultural immersion.
+You'll learn to prepare flavorful curries, rice dishes, and other local specialties.

 Shopping for Spices and Handicrafts in Fort Kochi